Graham McCamley: Cattle industry

-In 1954, McCamley travelled to the United States with his sister Mavis and another Queensland cattle grazier Clare Langmore.
-The trio spent three months touring the United States inspecting the quality of American cattle breeds.
+In 1954, McCamley travelled to the United States with his sister Mavis and Queensland cattle grazier Clare Langmore.
+They spent three months touring the country inspecting the quality of American cattle breeds.
 They visited the University of California and ranches in Kansas and Wyoming.
-Upon their return, the team were keen to relay their experiences and impressions about American cattle.
+Upon their return, they were keen to relay their experiences and impressions about American cattle.

 Soon after marrying his wife, McCamley purchased "Tartrus" which was the start of the McCamley cattle empire.

-McCamley eventually established Brahman herds on Tartrus Station, west of Marlborough, Queensland, namely the Tartrus Red and Grey Brahman breeds.
-However, McCamley claims it was only because he was tired of mustering Poll Herefords to treat for ticks that he decided to move into breeding Brahman cattle in 1958, although it was originally because he wanted to see what negative qualities Brahman cattle had.
+McCamley eventually established Brahman herds on Tartrus Station situated west of Marlborough, Queensland, namely the Tartrus Red and Grey Brahman breeds.
+However, he claimed it was only because he was tired of mustering Poll Herefords to treat for ticks that he decided to move into breeding Brahman cattle in 1958, although it was originally because he wanted to see what negative qualities Brahman cattle had.
 After beginning to receive quality returns for the Brahman breed, McCamley worked closely with the CSIRO to monitor the breeds for weight gain and fertility performance.
-The stud at Tartrus would go on to become recognised by CSIRO scientists for producing "super dams" - cows that would calve annually.
+The stud at Tartrus would go on to become recognised by CSIRO scientists for producing "super dams" – cows that would calve annually.

 McCamley eventually built up a considerable cattle empire in Central Queensland, encompassing the properties of Tartrus, Royles, Glenprairie, Oakleigh, Stoodleigh and Tanderra.

 McCamley was the first president of the Cattlemen's Union of Australia which was established in May 1975.
-Following the Cattlemen's Union's first national convention, held in Rockhampton, McCamley said the union had established itself as a force to be reckoned with when it came to representing the beef industry, despite critics forecasting a short life for the union.
-The three-day conference attracted more than 3000 members and observers from Queensland, New South Wales, Victoria and the Northern Territory.
+Following the union's first national convention, held in Rockhampton, McCamley said the union had established itself as a force to be reckoned with when it came to representing the beef industry, despite critics forecasting a short life for the union.
+The three-day conference attracted more than 3,000 members and observers from Queensland, New South Wales, Victoria and the Northern Territory.

-In 1977, McCamley responded angrily at blackmail allegations made by National Country Party MP, David Thomson who claimed executives from the Cattleman's Union had threatened him with voting for Australian Democrats candidates at the next Federal Election.
+In 1977, McCamley responded angrily at blackmail allegations made by National Country Party MP David Thomson who claimed executives from the Cattleman's Union had threatened him with voting for Australian Democrats candidates at the next Federal Election.

 McCamley led the Cattleman's Union of Australia until 1978.